timeplus-io/docs/docs/cluster_install.md

 * Ensure you have [Kubernetes](https://kubernetes.io/) 1.24 or higher installed in your environment
 * Ensure you have allocated enough resources for the deployment

-### Install Timeplus Enterprise with Helm
+### Deploy Timeplus Enterprise with Helm

-Start a Kubernetes cluster.

-Please [contact us](mailto:support@timeplus.com) to get the Helm chart.
-We will make the Helm chart repository public soon.
+Follow the [guide](k8s-helm) to deploy Timeplus Enteprise on Kubernetes with Helm.

 ## License Management
 To activate or add new a license, please follow [our guide](server_config#license).